-TFMRA2 - Mechanical Fundamentals of Refrigeration and Air Conditioning - 3 credits Pre-requisites -TFDAC1 Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs
+TFMRA2 - Mechanical Fundamentals of Refrigeration and Air Conditioning - 3 credits Pre-requisites -TFDAC1 Lecture 20 hrs/Laboratory 40 hrs

 This course is designed to provide necessary training to develop students' knowledge of the operation and maintenance of the different kinds and classes of compressors and their use in industry.
 Students will become acquainted with different instruments and processes of recovery, reuse and recycling of the different kinds of refrigerants.